ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 Ox YOKES AND ONEN.
 It is only now and then you meet
 with a man capable of making a good
-axe handle, and the same rule hold
+axe handle, and the same rule holds
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:lu:batch_lu_angel_ver01:data:sn85034336:00211101027:1873031501:0726/pct:8.046683,7.890639,14.864865,30.437792/!600,600/0/default.jpg"/>
 </td>